mglush/emart/README.md

 # eMart Database
 #### By Michael Glushchenko and Matthew Aragaw for UCSB CS174A Spring 2022.

-Oracle Database implementation for an online store with separate interfaces for customers and managers.<br />
+Oracle Database implementation of an online store/warehouse.
+Provides separate interfaces for customers and managers to interact with the eMart database, and an interface for vendors to interact with the eDepot database.<br />
-Michael worked on the eMart database and the interfaces for customers and managers to interact with the store.<br />
+Michael Glushchenko worked on the eMart database and the interfaces for customers and managers to interact with the store.<br />
-Matthew worked on the eDepot database and the interface for vendors to interact with the warehouse.
+Matthew Aragaw worked on the eDepot database and the interface for vendors to interact with the warehouse.

 Technologies: